uniwix/casioplot/README.rst

     (255, 0, 0)

 For more examples and usage, please refer to the `Docs <https://casioplot.readthedocs.io/en/latest/>`_.
-There is also a demostration of the package in the folder `demo <https://github.com/uniwix/casioplot/tree/master/demo>`_.
+There is also a demonstration of the package in the folder `demo <https://github.com/uniwix/casioplot/tree/master/demo>`_.

 Development setup
 -----------------